jmpeduto/concurrent_sites_test_python/README.md

 ## Features

-- Concurrent website visits (10 simultaneous visits by default)
+- Configurable number of concurrent website visits
 - Automatic cache and cookie clearing before each visit
 - Human-like behavior simulation with random delays
 - Progress tracking for each visit